gilmore-lab/protocols/MRI_experimental_procedure.md

   - Close the Text Document
 - Check the Projector Calibration Screen
   - Ensure the Calibration screen is active and full screen
+    - press the button in the bottom middle of the calibration screen window to make it full screen
+    - press Esc to exit full screen
   - Check the calibration screen image for focus and clarity prior to the participant entering the scanner room

 ## Participant Preparation